TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sqldb-monitoring-xevents-profiler.md

 - **SQL Profiler**
   - **Azure SQL Database is not supported by SQL Server profiler**.
 Managed Instance is supported.
   - SQL Trace and SQL Server Profiler are deprecated. **Use Extended Events instead**.
-  - SQL Profiler doesn’t capture all the events and data that Extended Events captures.
+  - SQL Profiler doesn’t capture all the events and data that Extended Events captures

 ## **Recommended Steps**